I Fixed 100 404s. Traffic Barely Moved.Then I Checked the Data.

 That's when I realized something: not all 404s matter equally.

-That's the one eating your rankings. com/business/answer/7091) makes this clear, but the data is what convinced me.
+A 404 on a page linked from another site or cited in your own internal navigation is the one eating your rankings.
+Google's guidance on 404s makes this clear, but the data is what convinced me.

-I pulled my access logs and found that about 15 of those 100 errors were actually generating impressions or clicks.
+I pulled my access logs and found about 15 of those 100 errors were actually generating impressions or clicks.